 Welcome!
 I want to tell you a little bit more about me…

 My passion for the natural world around us stemmed from a childhood spent watching the waves rework the beach, day after day, season after season, year after year.
-I am forever grateful to my parents for insisting on trips to national parks over Disney, and fostering my curiosity in environmental sciences.
+I am forever grateful to my parents for insisting on trips to national parks and fostering my curiosity in environmental sciences.
 In 2016 I graduated from West Virginia University with a B.A. in Environmental Geoscience and minors in Geology and Geography.
-After undergrad, I worked as an environmental consultant for a large firm and was quickly disenchanted with the regulatory process and lack of responsibility from corporate polluters.
+After undergrad, I worked as an environmental consultant for a large firm where I worked to remediate contaminated media like groundwater and soil.
 I transitioned away from industry and obtained a M.Sc. in Geology from the University of Delaware in 2018 (see my research page for more info!).
-In my current research as a Ph.D. student, I am eager to produce results that have tangible implications for coastal management.
+In my current research as a Ph.D.
+Candidate, I am eager to produce results that have tangible implications for coastal management.

 When not at the beach for work, you can often catch me at the beach for fun.
 I also enjoy paddling, hiking, crafting, and trying new restaurants and breweries with my loving partner, Will, & loyal dog, Watson.
 We are enjoying exploring Virginia & North Carolina during my Ph.D program.